Detailed Guide forElectrical and Electronic Engineering Technicians in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Electrical and Electronic Engineering Technicians in California is $66,165 annually, or $31.80 hourly.
-The median wage for Electrical and Electronic Engineering Technicians in San Diego County is $64,106 annually, or $30.82 hourly.
+The median wage in 2016 for Electrical and Electronic Engineering Technicians in California was $66,165 annually, or $31.80 hourly.
+The median wage for Electrical and Electronic Engineering Technicians in San Diego County was $64,106 annually, or $30.82 hourly.
 The median is the point at which half of the workers earn more and half earn less.